No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 Or would it just be figurative?

-Although I again there were some younger people there who I think were maybe more critical of the Democratic Party.
+Although I, again, there were some younger people there who I think were maybe more critical of the Democratic Party.

-But if you're like showing up to the No Kings protest, and uh, you know, that's basically being endorsed and talked about by all these establishment figures.
+But if you're like showing up to the no kings protest and, you know, that's basically being endorsed and talked about by all these establishment figures, you know, how against the grain are you really going?

-Yeah, when you're waving Kamala Harris and Tim Walt Science, and by the way, for what it's worth, in 2016, the entire Republican establishment was opposed to Donald Trump.
+And by the way, for what it's worth, in 2016, the entire Republican establishment was opposed to Donald Trump.

-And then even in 2024, as the the former president, he ran against five or six different, like reasonably credible officials, you know, senators and governors, people like Ron DeSantis, Nikki Haley, and he won there as well.
+And then even in 2024, as the former president, he ran against five or six different, like reasonably credible officials, you know, senators and governors, people like Ron DeSantis, Nikki Haley, and he won there as well.

-So, you know, 2020 was the incumbent president, as is typically the case, he didn't have real opposition in the Republican Party.
+So, you know, 2020 was the incumbent president, as is typically the case.

 We've covered them a lot on our show.

-I would say weighs in in Trump's favor and against the Democrats, at least over the last 10 years.
+But when you look at democracy and elections and the like, it's kind of weighing that, I would say, weighs in in Trump's favor and against the Democrats, at least over the last 10 years.

 All right, let's look at another interview here.